gwu-libraries/sfm-ui/_posts/2017-05-18-twitter-policy-change.md

 The implications of the technical affordances of Twitter’s APIs is that both archival organizations and researchers have the need to share Twitter datasets.
 For archival organizations it is the only mechanism to acquire a Twitter datasets that it didn’t originally collect, to complete a collecting with "holes," or to compare collections.
 (Collecting Twitter data by archival organizations is an emerging activity.
 See the [DocNow catalog](http://www.docnow.io/catalog/).
 Similarly, for quality research, that research must be reproducible.
 In addition to documenting the research methodology and sharing any code used for analysis, reproducible research requires access to the dataset, which means that dataset must be shared between researchers.

 Ideally, researchers and archivists would just be able to exchange Twitter datasets.
 However, Twitter’s Developer Policy limits the sharing of Twitter datasets.
-Prior to June 18, in section F (Be a Good Partner to Twitter), this policy stated:
+Prior to May 18, in section F (Be a Good Partner to Twitter), this policy stated:

 > 2. If you provide Content to third parties, including downloadable datasets of Content or an API that returns Content, you will only distribute or allow download of Tweet IDs and/or User IDs.